ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 Here are a few things to keep in mind when searching inactive mailboxes.

-- If a content search includes a user mailbox and that mailbox is then made inactive, the content search will continue to search the inactive mailbox when you rerun the search after it becomes inactive.
+- If an existing content search includes a user mailbox and that mailbox is made inactive, the content search will continue to search the inactive mailbox when you rerun the search after it becomes inactive.

 - Sometimes a user may have an active mailbox and an inactive mailbox that have the same SMTP address.
 In this case, only the specific mailbox that you select as a location for a content search is searched.
 In other words, if you add a user's mailbox to a search, you can't assume that both their active and inactive mailboxes are searched.
 Only the mailbox that you explicitly add to the search is searched.